 And that is the goal of art; to make meaning out of a set of actions.
 Why did this happen?
 Why does this pattern continually play out in my life?
 I can’t speak for animals, but it seems that storytelling is primarily a human enterprise.
 Animals seek love, but they don’t seek meaning with the relish that we do.
 They just love.
 We tend to wonder why we love?
 This is an aspect of evolution.
 Evolution is an attempt to resolve a dilemma in order to grow, to become more fully who we are meant to be.

 To grow is painful.
 To be conscious is painful.
-To make a choice involves discomfort, because it demands that we take responsibility.
+Making a choice involves discomfort, because it demands that we take responsibility.
 But it also means that we get to live in reality.
 To create from a place of fantasy, of groundlessness, is a waste of time.
 Without a connection to why we are writing, our work becomes merely an escape.
 There is nothing wrong with losing ourselves in our writing, but we are losing ourselves in an attempt to connect to a deeper sense of our humanity.

 Why we write is more important than what we write, because our reason for writing directly influences the content of our work.
 This is why it is so important to remember that we don’t have to do this.
 No one is forcing us.
 The world is not in a rush for more books.
 There are more great works of fiction, poetry, memoir, history and cookbooks than we will ever have time to consume.